Simone Biles is stepping into the Olympic spotlight again. She is better prepared for the pressure

 “I feel very confident with where I'm at mentally and physically, that (Tokyo) is not going to happen again just because we have put in the work," she said.

-There is something larger at stake here, too, a message Biles is sending to others.
-It's OK not to be OK.
-It's OK to make yourself vulnerable, to be open and transparent about the process no matter how messy it may get.

-She says she has long lost count of the number of people who have told her “because of you, I'm getting the proper help that I deserve.”
+Biles says she has lost count of the number of people who have told her “because of you, I'm getting the proper help that I deserve.”

 “As unfortunate as it (was) ... it's exciting because I know that by speaking out it's helping other people,” Biles said.
 “And that's what I've always wanted to do, inside this sport and outside this sport.”